Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Best no-queue alternatives Stairs angle, side shoreline angle, or Lake Ashi boat view

-If You Only Want the Iconic Floating Torii Shot
+Step-by-Step: How to Get the Iconic Floating Torii Shot

 Best Times for Hakone Shrine Photos